kajoban/SneakUp/README.md

 # SneakUp

-👣 A responsive sneaker auction site, built with React, Redux, and Flexbox.
+👣 A responsive site to showcase your sneakers.
+Built with React, Redux, and CSS Grid.